sqlserverworkshops/OpenAI-DataPro/sqldev/04 - Data Integrations with the Azure OpenAI Service.md

 ### Semantic Kernel
 Semantic Kernel is an open-source SDK that lets you easily build agents that can call your existing code.
 As a highly extensible SDK, you can use Semantic Kernel with models from OpenAI, Azure OpenAI, Hugging Face, and more.
 By combining your existing C#, Python, and Java code with these models, you can build agents that answer questions and automate processes.

+Retrieval Augmented Generation (RAG) is a powerful technique that combines the capabilities of large language models and information retrieval to generate text.
+It enables the generation of more accurate and informative responses by retrieving relevant information from a document collection.
+Rapid experimentation is crucial for the successful implementation of RAG systems.

 We would use the Semantic Kernel to build an interactive, RAG pattern copilot like, system.
+For mor on RAG development see this <a href="https://learn.microsoft.com/en-us/ai/playbook/solutions/generative-ai/rag-experiment-accelerator">link on Using experimentation to accelerate RAG development</a>.

 ### LangChain
 LangChain is an open source framework for building applications based on large language models (LLMs).
 LLMs are large deep-learning models pre-trained on large amounts of data that can generate responses to user queries—for example, answering questions or creating images from text-based prompts.